Swiss World Cup dream comes to an end

 Switzerland have been beaten 1-0 by Sweden in a low-quality World Cup encounter in St Petersburg.
-However, disappointed fans and journalists by and large admit that the Swiss simply weren’t good enough.
+Disappointed fans and journalists admit that the Swiss simply weren’t good enough.

-While most of the jokes in the run-up to the game were about Americans being unable to tell the difference between the two sides, the consensus on social media was that it was one of the worst of the tournament so far.
+While most of the jokes in the run-up to the game were about Americans being unable to tell the difference between the two sides, the consensus on social media was that it was one of the worst matches of the tournament.
 Not that that will bother the winners.

-But for Swiss fans the disappointment will be all the greater knowing that they will rarely get as good a chance to advance further than they have for 64 years.
+But for Swiss fans the disappointment will be all the greater knowing that they will rarely get as good a chance to advance further in a World Cup than they have for 64 years.

 The Swiss certainly weren't playing like a team ranked sixth the world and with only one loss in their previous 25 games.
 In the 66th minute, Emil Forsberg was allowed time to tee up his shot on the edge of the penalty area and, although Swiss goalkeeper Yann Sommer appeared to have it covered, Swiss defender Manuel Akanji stuck out a foot and deflected it into the corner of the net.